Dynatrace/Dynatrace-OneAgent-Ansible/README.md

 * The [PaaS token] of your environment for downloading the OneAgent installer

-Refer to the customize OneAgent installation documentation on [Dynatrace Supported Operating Systems] This module uses the Dynatrace deployment API for downloading the installer for each supported OS.
+Refer to the customize OneAgent installation documentation on [Dynatrace Supported Operating Systems] This role uses the Dynatrace deployment API for downloading the installer for each supported OS.
 See [Deployment API]

 Installation
 ------------